EmmanuelKevinS/STL-CPP/readme.md

-Yeah i'm just adding this so that i can commit something to GitHub
+Yeah i'm just adding this so that i can make my first commit for this repo!